Margaret Ritchie School of Family and Consumer Sciences

 Michelle (Shelley) McGuire, School Director (105 Mary Hall Niccolls Bldg.
 83844-3183; phone 208-885-6546; famcon@uidaho.eduhttps://www.uidaho.edu/cals/family-and-consumer-sciences)

-The collective family and consumer sciences (FSC) disciplines (formerly referred to as home economics) focus on the relationships, resources, and services contributing to holistic individual, family, and community health and well-being.
+The collective family and consumer sciences (FCS) disciplines (formerly referred to as home economics) focus on the relationships, resources, and services contributing to holistic individual, family, and community health and well-being.
 The disciplines analyze the needs of individuals, families, and communities using social, psychological, physical, biological, economic, and aesthetic theories and concepts.

-Seven unique undergraduate majors are in the Margaret Ritchie School of Family and Consumer Sciences, each leading to a bachelor of science (B.S.) and designed to meet professional and individual goals of our students.
+Seven unique undergraduate majors are in the Margaret Ritchie School of Family and Consumer Sciences, each leading to a bachelor of science and designed to meet professional and individual goals of our students.
 These majors are as follows:

-1. Apparel, Textiles, and Design
+1. Apparel, textiles, and design

-2. Child Development
+2. Child development

-3. Early Childhood Education
+3. Early childhood education

-4. Human Development and Family Studies
+4. Human development and family studies

-5. Family and Consumer Sciences
+5. Family and consumer sciences

-6. Food and Nutrition
+6. Food and nutrition

-7. Nutritional Sciences
+7. Nutritional sciences

 The Margaret Ritchie School of Family and Consumer Sciences has an outstanding scholarship program for entering first-year students, continuing undergraduate majors, and graduate students.
 Most scholarships are awarded on the basis of academic excellence regardless of financial need.
 More than half a million dollars in scholarship funds are dispersed on an annual basis.
 In addition, myriad internships and study abroad opportunities are available to qualified students.